-Computational and mathematical modeling has revealed that cultural evolution may have played a key role in the evolution of language.
-In this chapter, I explore the hypothesis that processes of cultural transmission have to a large extent shaped language to fit domain-general constraints deriving from the human brain.
+Recent research on language evolution suggests that language to a large extent has been shaped by cultural evolution to fit domain-general constraints deriving from the human brain.
 An implication of this view is that much of the neural hardware involved in language is not specific to it.
+This means that language has to be acquired largely by mechanisms that are not uniquely dedicated for this purpose.
 But how could language have evolved to be as complex as it is without language-specific constraints?
-Based on computational modeling of the cultural evolution of language, I propose that language has evolved to rely on a multitude of probabilistic information sources for its acquisition, allowing it to be as expressive as possible while still being learnable by domain-general learning mechanisms.
-Empirical predictions are derived from this perspective regarding the role of phonological cues in the learning of basic aspects of syntax.
-These predictions are corroborated by results from corpus analyses, computational modeling, and human experimentation, suggesting that the integration of phonological cues with other types of information is integral to the computational architecture of our language capacity.
-I conclude by considering how computational modeling of cultural evolution can help us understand the evolution of language.
+Here, I propose that language has evolved to rely on a multitude of probabilistic information sources for its acquisition, allowing language to be as expressive as possible while still being learnable by domain-general learning mechanisms.
+In particular, I focus on the probabilistic contributions of phonological information to the learning of basic aspects of syntax.
+Based on results from corpus analyses, computational modeling and human experimentation, I argue that a probabilistic relationship exists between what a word sounds like and how it is used: nouns tend to sound like other nouns and verbs like other verbs.
+Importantly, these sources of phonological information, or cues, not only play an important role in language acquisition but also affect syntactic processing in adulthood.
+I conclude that the integration of phonological cues with other types of information is integral to the computational architecture of our language capacity.
+Such multiple-cue integration, in turn, is what has allowed language to evolve to be learnable without language-specific constraints given the rich sources of information available in the input.

-1. Introduction
+Introduction